fivequarters/fusebit.io/src/_blog/_posts/discord-rest-api.md

 In order to do this, we need to retrieve the **client ID** and **client secret** for our app.
 You can find both values on the **OAuth2** section of your application's settings page.

 ![Discord API authentication](discord-rest-api-authentication.png 'Discord API authentication')

 Note: **Application ID** and **client ID** have the same value.
 Also, note down your client secret, as it will only be visible the first time you generate it.

+If you forget to copy the client secret, you’ll need to regenerate a new key by clicking the Rest Secret button.
+Resetting the client secret will render any old authorization code invalid and cause the OAuth token call to throw a 400 error.
+In order to prevent this error, always copy the client secret before proceeding.

 Next, enter a redirect URL, as Discord requires at least one redirect URL in order for authentication to work.
 The value you enter here should be a link to some page you control.
 You can use `http://localhost/discord/redirect` for our example.
 In our next step, you'll see how the redirect URL actually works.
 Once you're done, click on the **Save Changes** button.

 ### Step 3: Generate an App Authorization (Invite) Link
 Before we can send requests to the Discord API on behalf of a user, the user must first authorize our app.
 Because of this, we need a way for them to accept or decline access.
 To make this process easy, Discord has an invite URL generator tool built into the application's settings page.